-Although, MEC572 has no formal pre-requisites, the students taking this class are expected to know Linear Algebra, Differential Calculus, and Computer Programming.
+Although MEC572 has no formal pre-requisites, the students taking this class are expected to know Linear Algebra, Differential Calculus, and Computer Programming.
 In this class, students learn the theory of NURBS (Non-Uniform Rational B-splines) geometry, which is the standard representation in existing CAD/CAM system, algorithms for designing curves and surfaces, and extend them to the space of rigid body displacements for the design of motions.
-By the end of the class, the students will have acquired skills in developing algorithms for shape and motion design problems and will be writing computer programs using 3D graphics API, such as OpenGL with low-cost and simple user interfaces.
-This will help them develop engineering software systems, while research-oriented students will use the knowledge acquired in this class to further their dissertation research in CAD/CAM, theoretical and Computational Kinematics, and in general, Machine design areas.
+By the end of the class, the students will have acquired skills in developing algorithms for shape and motion design problems and will be writing computer programs using web technologies, such as WebGL and JavaScript and developing low-cost and simple user interfaces for test driving their applications using a browser only.
+This will help them develop web-based engineering software systems, while research-oriented students will use the knowledge acquired in this class to further their dissertation research in CAD/CAM, theoretical and Computational Kinematics, and in general, Machine design area.